"Tony Bloom is the smartest person I’ve met in my life."

 The 'algorithm'

-Maguire noted that Starlizard is a consultancy and has charged Brighton £3million a year for the advice.
+Maguire noted that Starlizard has previously charged Brighton £3million a year for the advice.

 "He is a Brighton fan but he still looks at things through a commercial perspective," he said.